Donald John Trump

-Biography: Donald Trump was born on June 14, 1946.
-He graduated with a degree in Economics from the Wharton School of the University of Pennsylvania.
-Before his presidency, he was known for expanding The Trump Organization and his ventures into media and television.
+Biography: Born on June 14, 1946, Donald Trump graduated with a degree in Economics from the Wharton School of the University of Pennsylvania.
+Before his presidency, he expanded The Trump Organization and ventured into media and television.

 Impact on the Dairy Industry

-During his presidency, Trump focused on reshaping U.S. agricultural policies, which had a significant impact on the dairy industry.
-A notable achievement was the renegotiation of the North American Free Trade Agreement (NAFTA), which resulted in the United States-Mexico-Canada Agreement (USMCA).
+During his presidency, Donald Trump focused on reshaping U.S. agricultural policies, significantly affecting the dairy industry.
+A key achievement was the renegotiation of the North American Free Trade Agreement (NAFTA), resulting in the United States-Mexico-Canada Agreement (USMCA).
 This agreement aimed to create more favorable conditions for U.S. dairy exports, enhancing market opportunities for American dairy producers.

 Support and Challenges for Dairy Farmers

 The Trump administration advocated for deregulation to stimulate growth in the dairy market and stabilize farm policies.
-However, his immigration policies posed significant challenges, affecting labor-intensive industries like dairy farming because of workforce availability issues.
+However, his immigration policies posed significant challenges, affecting labor-intensive industries like dairy farming due to workforce availability issues.
 Labor shortages in the U.S. agricultural sector were exacerbated by the stringent immigration policies during his administration.

 After his presidency, Trump returned to his business activities while maintaining political engagement, with potential plans for a 2024 presidential campaign.
 He continues to emphasize deregulation and support for farmers in dairy-centric states such as Wisconsin.
 His administration's policies, including tariff impositions, have had lasting implications, with the U.S. dairy export industry valued at approximately $8.2 billion.